 Green Maternity Challenge 2024

-As part of CSH’s larger project ‘Taking collective action to deliver low carbon, equitable maternity care’, The Green Maternity Challenge will be delivered by CSH in partnership The Royal College of Obstetricians and Gynaecologists (RCOG), The Royal College of Midwives (RCM) and The Sustainable Healthcare Coalition (SHC).
+As part of CSH’s larger project ‘Taking collective action to deliver low carbon, equitable maternity care’, The Green Maternity Challenge was delivered by CSH in partnership The Royal College of Obstetricians and Gynaecologists (RCOG), The Royal College of Midwives (RCM) and The Sustainable Healthcare Coalition (SHC).

 This work was commissioned and funded by SBRI healthcare as an Accelerated Access Collaborative (AAC) initiative, in partnership with the Health Innovation Network.
 The views expressed in the publication are those of the author(s) and not necessarily those of SBRI Healthcare or its stakeholders.